What is the new American Airlines plane in 2024?

 Below is a 977-word article telling the readers what the new American Airlines plane may be in 2024:

-Boeing 797 One of the prominent contenders for the mentioned aircraft is the Boeing 797, that has been in the rumors for quite some time.
-This 2K twin-aisle airplane is Boeing-planned aircraft that is to be halfway in size between the 737s and the 787s.
-The 797 will accommodate between 225 and 270 passengers for up to 5000 nautical miles, targeting thinner long-haul routes which do not justify a giant wide-body plane.
+Boeing 797 One of the prominent contenders for the mentioned aircraft is the Boeing 797, which has been in the rumors for quite some time.
+This 2K twin-aisle airplane is a Boeing-planned aircraft that is to be halfway in size between the 737s and the 787s.
+The 797 will accommodate between 225 and 270 passengers for up to 5000 nautical miles, targeting thinner long-haul routes that do not justify a giant wide-body plane.

 In the past, AA has been one of Boeing’s key clients or could be referred to as a flagship client.
-Furthermore, after absorbing Trans World Airlines and US Airways, American has the biggest Boeing aircraft operating fleet in the world.
-The inclusion of the 797 will enable American Airlines to expand and achieve a right-size, more effective, and profitable global fleet.
-If this plane enters service as Boeing has projected for the year 2025, then adding the 797 in 2024 for delivery in the following year aligns with the normal update cycle that American follows.
+Furthermore, after absorbing Trans World Airlines and US Airways, America has the biggest Boeing aircraft operating fleet in the world.
+The inclusion of the 797 will enable American Airlines to expand and achieve the right size, more effective, and profitable global fleet.
+If this plane enters service as Boeing has projected for the year 2025, then adding the 797 in 2024 for delivery in the following year aligns with the normal update cycle that America follows.

 Airbus A321XLR Another aircraft that likely features in American Airlines’ wishlist is the new Airbus A321XLR.
 This aircraft is intended for the beginning of 2024 and is a further development of the Airbus single-aisle A321neo.
-It is capable of flying a distance of 4700 NM and has capacity to accommodate 150 to 200 passengers.
+It is capable of flying a distance of 4700 NM and can accommodate 150 to 200 passengers.

 Bombardier C Series/Airbus A220 family of regional jets.
 A320neo: